Swordsmith, Artist, and Sole Proprietor of Cedarlore Forge

 For some a sword may be just that, a sword.
 But for those that understand my perspective and my goal, you might also have those adventurous inclinations when you view or hold one of my swords.
 You may, I hope, feel inspired to live not in selfishness, violence, hatred and revenge, but instead with honor, respect, grace, and love towards other human beings.

-I firmly believe in the concept of a “Metanarrative” an absolute unchanging Truth in the reality of good and evil, and the split between the two in the broken human heart that wants to receive redemption.
-I think the sword is a perfect symbol to explore those truths, and delve into what makes human beings truly human.
+I believe in the idea that we are all living in a cosmic story that’s much larger than ourselves.
+I believe in beautifully-absolute and unchanging Truth in the reality of good and evil, and that the split between the two resides within all of our broken human-hearts, which yearn for redemption and freedom.
+I think the sword is a perfect symbol to explore those truths, and delve deep into what makes human beings truly human.

 I hope that through my work I might inspire others to use the God given talents that we all have for a good and positive purpose, whatever it may be.